 Bay Path’s focus on leadership, communication, and technology is integrated into its unique model for career development.
-Career goals for adult women enrolled in TAWC programs are discussed in detail during the admissions process and reexamined throughout her program, especially through the WELL curriculum.
+Career goals for adult students enrolled in TAWC programs are discussed in detail during the admissions process and reexamined several times over the course of the program, especially through the WELL curriculum.
 The electives, general education courses, and major requirements built into each degree program ensure that students gain real world experience and career direction within their chosen career field as they move through their degree program.

 Strategies for Personal and Career Success

 Students register for WEL 330 Strategies for Personal and Career Growth focusing on career reflection, exploration, and planning.
-You will create a model career portfolio, including a personal statement, a polished cover letter and resume, a LinkedIn profile, a set of business cards, and professional references.
+You will create a model career portfolio, including a personal statement, a polished cover letter and resume, a LinkedIn profile, and professional references.
 Blended into the curriculum is attention to skill building and practice, including learning research, interviewing, negotiating and networking skills.